angshenting/scba-techcomm/SCBA_GCoC.md

 ## 1. Preamble

-These Conditions of Contest are the standard regulations which apply to all Singapore National Championships and other events organized by the Singapore Contract Bridge Assocation.
+These Conditions of Contest are the standard regulations which apply to all Singapore National Championships and other events organized by the Singapore Contract Bridge Association.

 The WBF Systems Policy, the WBF Alerting Policy, the WBF Policy on Psychic Bidding, the WBF Code of Practice and the WBF Anti-Doping Regulations are part of the Conditions of Contest for all Singapore National Championships and are annexed to these General Conditions of Contest.
 SCBA may also issue Supplementary Conditions of Contest further to regulate particular championships in accordance with their characteristics.
 In the event of any inconsistency between these Conditions of Contest and any Supplementary Conditions of Contest, the Supplementary Conditions of Contest shall prevail.

 Expressions used in these Conditions of Contest and not defined shall have their ordinary meaning in contract bridge terminology (which may include expressions defined in the Laws of Duplicate Bridge 2017).
-In the event of any doubt or dispute as to such meaning, the decision of the event’s Organising Committee shall be final and conclusive.
+In the event of any doubt or dispute as to such meaning, the decision of the SCBA Technical Subcommittee shall be final and conclusive.
 The singular shall include the plural and vice-versa and reference to one gender shall include the other.

 ## 2. Definitions For The General Conditions Of Contest
 Unless repugnant to the context or obvious meaning, the following expressions where used in these Conditions of Contest shall have the following meanings: